-Any student who does not maintain good standing is placed on academic probation.
-A student on academic probation is required to observe any limitations or rules the college may impose as a condition for retention.
+A student in any of the institute's programs is placed on probation when he or she fails to maintain a cumulative GPA of 2.00.
+Students on probation must observe rules or limitations the institute imposes on their probation as a condition of retention.
 Students are encouraged to seek advising from their major academic advisor, in an effort to improve academic standing.
-All Herberger College of the Arts students who are placed on academic probation and continuing probation are required to attend mandatory advising appointments.
+All Herberger Institute students who are placed on academic probation and continuing probation are required to attend mandatory advising appointments.
 Students will also be required to complete an academic success contract with their advisor to discuss campus academic resources, plan out semester goals and discuss strategies to attain academic success.
 These meetings will continue until the student earns a cumulative GPA of 2.00 or higher.